The second column is used for page content. It may include images, slide shows and links to pages outside the section.

-- The H1 head is title case (cap all key words)
+- The H1 head is title case (capitalize all key words).

-- All other heads are news case (cap first word and proper nouns)
+- All other heads are news case (capitalize first word and proper nouns).

-- All bold text subheads are news case (cap first word and proper nouns)
+- All bold text subheads are news case (capitalize first word and proper nouns).

-- Heads and subheads in tables are news case (cap first word and proper nouns)
+- Heads and subheads in tables are news case (capitalize first word and proper nouns).

 All text and heads should conform to WMU writing style, including but not limited to, dates, times, places, abbreviations and capitalization, and formatting for email addresses, postal addresses and phone numbers.